-Graduated from the Ceylon Hotel School, Sri Lanka in Hotel & Catering Operations and Advanced Hotel and Catering Operations from the Carl Duisburg Centre in Munich, Germany.
+Mr. Van Twest graduated from the Ceylon Hotel School, Sri Lanka in Hotel & Catering Operations and Advanced Hotel and Catering Operations from the Carl Duisburg Centre in Munich, Germany.
 He is a Certified Hotel Trainer with the Chamber of Commerce for Munich and Upper Bavaria and also a graduate of the Technical University of Munich.
-He is presently a Director of Hunas Falls Hotels PLC.